ljosa/urlize.js/README.md

 Compatibility with Django
 -------------------------

-It is a goal for my port to be always produce the same results as the [`django.utils.html.urlize`](https://docs.djangoproject.com/en/1.4/ref/templates/builtins/) function in the latest release of [Django](https://www.djangoproject.com/).
+It is a goal for urlize.js to, in the default mode, always produce the same results as the [`django.utils.html.urlize`](https://docs.djangoproject.com/en/1.4/ref/templates/builtins/) function in the latest release of [Django](https://www.djangoproject.com/).
 That way, a Django